the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 ![](images/ecmascript.png)

 These changes started with ES1 (1997), ES2 (1998), ES3 (1999), had a huge pause for 10 years with the abandoned ES4, and continued with ES5 (2009) and ES5.1 (2011).
-These days, you will often hear the term ES6 or ES2015 when people speak about **modern JavaScript**.
-After ES6, the community agreed on yearly updates (hence the new naming convention based on the year) which will not be as impactful as ES6 though which was a major milestone and the biggest update to the language.
-In this book, you will learn modern JavaScript with ES6 and beyond without forgetting about the noteworthy parts from older JavaScript.
+These days, you will often hear the term **ES6** or **ES2015** when people speak about **modern JavaScript**.
+After ES6, the community agreed on yearly updates (hence the new naming convention based on the year) which will not be as impactful as ES6 though, because it was a major milestone and the biggest update to the language.
+In this book, you will learn modern JavaScript with ES6 and beyond without forgetting about the noteworthy parts from older ECMAScript versions.

 ### TypeScript

 Throughout this introduction, you may have noticed me not only mentioning JavaScipt but also TypeScript -- which seems to gain more traction when looking at the data.
 For people being new to programming: [Typescript](https://www.typescriptlang.org) is a superset of JavaScript developed by Microsoft.
 So if it's a superset and gains more popularity, why not learn TypeScript instead?
-Keeping it short: Essentially TypeScript inherits everything from JavaScript; and more (read: types).
-So based on your prior exposure to coding, here are two learning tracks you could take:
+Keeping it short: Essentially TypeScript inherits everything from JavaScript, but it's a strictly typed language whereas JavaScript is a loosely dynamic language.
+The latter makes learning programming often easier for beginners.
+However, based on your prior exposure to coding, here are two learning tracks you could take:

 * No prior coding experience: For getting started, learn JavaScript first.
 After you feel comfortable with JavaScript, you *could* dip your toes into TypeScript a couple of months later.
 However, that's not a requirement.
 I have seen most people stick to JavaScript for a while (read: years) before taking the leap to TypeScript.
 So after this introduction, do not worry about TypeScript anymore and just focus on JavaScript.
 If you get through this book, it's already a tremendous achievement!